grommunio/grommunio-desktop/README.md

 * Dedicated tabs for Channels, Boards and Playbooks
 * Desktop Notifications
 * Badges for unread channels and mentions
-* Deep Linking to open Mattermost links directly in the app
+* Deep Linking to open grommunio-desktop links directly in the app
 * Runs in background to reduce number of open windows

 ## Usage